 When we see Harry and Marv break into Kevin's neighbours' house, all the Christmas presents are sitting unopened in full view of the window.
 Unsurprisingly, the thieves start unwrapping.

-Before you head off on your travels, make sure that anything you want to keep safe is hidden somewhere secure.
+Before you head off on your travels, make sure anything you want to keep safe is hidden somewhere secure.
 Burglars may be deterred if they peer through a window only to see heavy furniture and appliances.

 Take extra care with keys near the front door.
 If you leave your car keys in a bowl or on a hook in the hallway, hide them somewhere safer – otherwise, you might lose your car as well as your belongings.